MichaIng/DietPi-Docs/docs/software/camera.md

 === "Upgrading"

-    MotionEye can be upgraded to lastest version via `sudo pip2 install -U motioneye`.
+    MotionEye can be upgraded to latest version via `sudo pip2 install -U motioneye`.

 See also <https://github.com/ccrisan/motioneye/wiki>.